KNowledgeOnWebScale/solid-linked-data-workshops-hands-on-exercises/css-tutorial.md

 Your WebID needs to be publicly accessible, so you can be identified, but your other resources can have restricted access.
-For example, when trying to access the profile container http://localhost:3000/profile/ you will receive a `403: Not Logged In` error.
+For example, when trying to access the profile container http://localhost:3000/profile/ you receive a `403: Not Logged In` error.

-We will cover how to correctly authenticate in the next chapter, but we can already have a look now why this is the case.
+We will cover how to correctly authenticate in the next section, but we can already have a look now why this is the case.
 Since the server is now running in file mode, we can cheat and have a look at the files on disk to see what exactly is causing this.

-WAC makes use of Access Control List (ACL) resources to determine what is allowed.
+WAC uses Access Control List (ACL) resources to determine what is allowed.
-In general, these resources have an `.acl` extension.
+In general, these resources have an `.acl` extension, but you can always find the corresponding ACL in the response header when GETting a resource.
-The ACL resource that determines access to the root container would be `http://localhost:3000/.acl`.
+The ACL resource that determines access to the root container is `http://localhost:3000/.acl`.
 This means that we can find our root ACL resource by looking for the `.data/.acl` file.
 This file has the following contents: